rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 comments: true
 ---

-How configure ingress routing in Service Mesh and what components are involved?
-And which are the main differences between OpenShift Routes and Ingress routing in Service Mesh?
+How do we configure ingress routing in Service Mesh and what components are involved?
+And what are the main differences between OpenShift Routes and Ingress routing in Service Mesh?

 Let's Mesh in!!